scvadali/scvadali.github.io/_pages/career.md

 I worked two stints in Germany - first, on a [DAAD-UGC Scholarship](https://www.daad.in/en/2021/06/30/daad-ugc-project-based-personnel-exchange-programme-ppp-2021/) in the summer after my junior year undergrad, and second, as an intern sponsored by the company to pursue my Bachelor's thesis with them.

 Work in a startup is always fun and dynamic.
-I was involved in many roles - from building SMD prototypes integrating the printed sensors with NFC circuitry to woodwork and glass cutting for building our own assembly line demo.
+I was involved in many roles - from building SMD prototypes, integrating the printed sensors with NFC circuitry, woodwork and glass cutting for building our own assembly line demo.
 This place solidified my passion in engineering and helped me decide my path ahead.

 **Projects:**
-1. Design and manufacture of non-standard sized NFC reader antennas to increase the read-out range without increasing the output power.
+1. Design and manufacture of non-standard sized NFC reader antennas to increase the read-out range at iso-output power.
-2. Design, production and testing of high resistance thin-film Aluminium NFC tag antennas.
+2. Design, production and testing of high resistance thin-film Aluminium NFC tags.

+You can find more about my Bachelor's thesis work in the [Projects](/pages/projects.md) tab.

 **Skills**: Antenna Design, EM simulations, Thin Films, Prototyping and fabrication
 <!---